-The German counter-tenor, David Erler, received a comprehensive musical education at the Clara-Wieck-Gymnasium Zwickau, graduating in 1999.
-After first singing lessons with Katrin Kapplusch he studied as a scholarship holder of the Hanns Seidel Foundation Munich until 2006 singing with Maria Jonas and Marek Rzepka at the Musikhochschule in Leipzig.
-In addition, he attended master-classes with Andreas Scholl, Marius van Altena and the King’s Singers.
+David Erler was born in the Saxon Vogtland. received a comprehensive musical education at the Clara-Wieck-Gymnasium Zwickau, graduating in 1999.
+After first singing lessons with Katrin Kapplusch, he studied voice as a scholarship recipient of the Hanns-Seidel-Stiftung Munich, with Maria Jonas and Marek Rzepka at the Musikhochschule in Leipzig, focussing on early music and historical performance practice.
+Further important impetus was gained through additional studies of music theory, as well as master-classes with Andreas Scholl, Marius van Altena, and The King’s Singers.